ComplianceSwiftTech BlogKey IT Compliance Requirements for Healthcare Firms

 • Use alerting tools to flag unusual access patterns

-These logs play a critical role in breach investigations and audit reporting.
-Without them, it becomes difficult to prove compliance – or even understand how an incident occurred.
+Ultimately, these logs play a critical role in breach investigations and audit reporting.
+Without them, it becomes difficult to prove compliance or even understand how an incident occurred.

 5. Encryption and Secure Data Transmission

-HIPAA does not explicitly mandate encryption in all cases, but it strongly recommends it and treats it as a “best practice” for protecting ePHI – especially in the cloud and during transmission.
+Furthermore, HIPAA does not explicitly mandate encryption in all cases.
+However, it strongly recommends encryption and treats it as a best practice for protecting ePHI.
+This is especially important in the cloud and during transmission.

 Healthcare firms should encrypt: